Nautilus/Samba & GUI freeze and kernel panic when going to local mounted share while/after copying

 .. can I continue using a disk which has bad sectors?
 Somehow tell it to just avoid those sectors?
 I guess I'll man e2fsck some more.

-#7 Updated by ccondrup almost 10 years ago
+#7 Updated by ccondrup over 10 years ago

 Two disks had some sectors which were added to the bad block inode.
 That still didn't stop my freezes, though.